May 2007 News

 watershed," says Urban.

 As yet, not enough is known to predict what further regional shifts in climate might mean for flora and fauna in and around the lake,

 Urban notes.
 But if weather and temperature patterns continue changing, he says,

-"our data suggest that there may be some very marked biological responses."
+"our data suggest that there may be some very marked biological responses." (edited by Mr. william)